InstituteforDiseaseModeling/synthpops/docs/overview.rst

 	12  , 0.987
 	13  , 0.987

 **School contact matrix** specifying the number/weight of contacts by age bin.
-Similar to the household contact matrix and also provided by the Prem et al. paper.
+Similar to the household contact matrix and also provided by the Prem et al. paper (remove this reference).
 For example:

 	        0-10        , 10-20       , 20-30
 	0-10    0.659867911 , 0.503965302 , 0.214772978